Phiefan/TERP60_assignment_02/README.md

 This code is written as my submission for the second assignment of the course TEPR60 (Test automation and programming) of the Software tester programme at EC utbildning.

-The purpose of the code is to test registration of a user on the site BasketballEngland through automation using Cucumber and Selenium.
+The purpose of the code is to test registration of a user on the site Basketball England through automation using Cucumber and Selenium.

 There are four required scenarios for the assignment:
   - Everything goes as expected and a user is created